 As technology changes, a data analyst is expected to keep in touch with the latest software and tools that help in fetching, data wrangling, and describing the datasets.

 Traditionally, an analyst’s best friends have been Excel spreadsheets, R and Python programming languages, and SQL.
-Evolving data systems might also require them to fetch data from streaming outputs from NoSQL databases, file storage objects, continuous streaming data from Apache Spark, Hadoop (Mapreduce), Hive, or cloud servers.
+Evolving data systems might also require them to fetch data from streaming outputs from NoSQL databases, file storage objects, and continuous streaming data from Apache Spark, Hadoop (MapReduce), Hive, or cloud servers.

 As much as technical skills, the importance of strong domain knowledge cannot be underestimated for this role.
 An analyst can perform their tasks more efficiently if they understand the domain.
-This will equip them with asking the right questions while collaborating with the stakeholders and providing a detailed answer to their questions.
+This will equip them to ask the right questions while collaborating with the stakeholders and providing detailed answers to their questions.

 What is a Data Analyst?